A New Family of Regression Models for $[0,1]$ Outcome Data: Expanding the Palette

 \section{Concluding Remarks}

 It is commonly believed that the beta distribution cannot be used for $y\in[0,1]$ data \citep[][p.~124]{zhouandhuang22,ospina10}.
-This paper expands the palette of models for $y\in[0,1]$ by providing an endpoint-heterogeneous beta regression model for $y\in[0,1]$ (Model 3), three additional closely-related beta regression models, and allowing the first unconstrained modeling of the marginal expectation without data rescaling.
+This paper expands the palette of models for $y\in[0,1]$ by providing an endpoint-heterogeneous beta regression model for $y\in[0,1]$ (Model 3), three additional closely-related beta regression models, and allowing the first unconstrained modeling of the marginal expectation without data rescaling or data nudging.
 Despite our contrasting modeling approach and likelihood functions, in certain cases we can exactly replicate results obtained by augmented beta regression (up to a possible coefficient sign change which does not affect coefficient $p$ values or model comparison measures).
 Hence in addition to our contributions of new models for $y\in[0,1]$ data, we provide a new lens for viewing augmented beta regression and its binary logit formulation.
 The models can have varying amounts of parsimony in that we can assign both endpoints to the tilting power component in Model 2 (instead of treating them separately) or by treating all observations in a unified manner (Model 3) using endpoint-heterogeneity.
-This parsimony may be useful for interpretation and advantageous in complex situations such as NMAR data or spatiotemporal applications.
-The models are robust to data separation when \eqref{eq:thetamodel1} is omitted.
+This parsimony may be useful for interpretation and advantageous in more complex modeling situations such as NMAR data, difference-in-differences estimation or spatiotemporal applications.
+One of the limitations of augmented beta regression is that the logit portion may be inestimable due to data separation as in Table \ref{tbl:convergence}.
+This may be more likely when there are only a few endpoint values since it may be easier to perfectly predict the few endpoint values.
+The models of this paper do not suffer from this problem as long as \eqref{eq:thetamodel1} is omitted.